wisaly/VisualPE/README.md

 VisualPE
 ========

-PE file viewer, for learning duilib
+PE file viewer, for learning duilib and pe structure